 The light from the window should create even lighting across your body, with minimal distracting shadows.

-Step 2: Recruit Your ”Photographer”
+Step 3: Recruit Your Smart Phone Headshot ”Photographer”

-There’s an art to proper headshot coaching that they won’t be able to deliver, but humans are notoriously bad at selecting photos of ourselves, so any candid feedback will help.
+Besides the photo quality, humans are notoriously bad at selecting photos of ourselves, so any candid feedback will help.
 If you can, pick someone who is enthusiastic and willing to take several photos.

 When you recruit your photographer, instruct them to take the photo from your eye-level height and tilted slightly downwards.

 Step 4: Take Professional Photos with Your iPhone